MOSEK/mosek.rust/doc/source/api.rst

 ``feature``
     Feature to check in to the license system.

-Check in a license feature to the license server.
-By default all licenses consumed by functions using a single environment is kept checked out for the lifetime of the |mosek| environment.
-This function checks in a given license feature to the license server immediately.

-If the given license feature is not checked out or is in use by a call to :ref:`fusion_optimizetrm` calling this function has no effect.

-Please note that returning a license to the license server incurs a small overhead, so frequent calls to this function should be avoided.
+Check in a license feature from the license server ahead of time.

 .. index:: checkout_license